machinable-org/machinable/docs/guide/cli.md

 machinable get optimize lr=0.5 --launch          # resolve + run __call__
-machinable get optimize lr=0.5 --launch --loss   # then call .loss() and print it machinable get train ~adam lr=3e-4 --launch       # versions and overrides
+machinable get optimize lr=0.5 --launch --loss   # then call .loss() and print it machinable get train ~adam lr=3e-4 --launch       # versions and overrides machinable get spike_sort ~~sessions --launch     # an axis: one token, many executions
 ```

 - `key=value` sets a config override (dotted paths nest: `optimizer.lr=0.1`).
 - `~version` applies a [version method](./versions.md) (`~adam`, `~large`).
+- `~~axis` expands the interface over an
+  [axis](./versions.md#axes-one-token-many-runs), so the command launches every run it
+  denotes. `--launch` is incremental, so re-running only does the new work.
 - `--<method>` calls a method on the resolved interface; a returned value is printed.
   `--launch` runs the interface.
 Arguments follow the same convention as
   [`~versions`](./versions.md): `--summary(top=3)` calls `summary(top=3)` (quote the